-New Radiolabeling Method for Personalised Cancer Treatment
+New Radiolabelling Method for Personalised Cancer Treatment

-2022-08-17 Researchers from TU Delft have found a new method to efficiently make nano carriers loaded with radioactive salts for both imaging and treatment.
+Researchers from TU Delft have found a new method to efficiently make nano carriers loaded with radioactive salts for both medical imaging and treatment.
 Because the assembly of these nano carriers is incredibly simple, the innovation is very suitable for clinical research and treatments of cancer patients.
-The findings are now published in Advanced Therapeutics.
+The findings have been published in Advanced Therapeutics yesterday.

 Chemotherapy is a treatment meant to attack metastasised tumours, but this method unfortunately has many adverse side effects.
-Nano carriers made out of so-called polymer micelles are a promising, less toxic alternative to chemotherapeutic drugs.
+Nano carriers in the form of so-called polymer micelles are promising, less toxic capsules to deliver chemotherapeutic drugs.
 Micelles are tiny spheres that can carry around substances inside their core.
-"Clinicians are finding more and more applications of polymer micelles already, mostly to carry chemotherapeutic drugs," coauthor of the article and Associate Professor in Applied Radiation & Isotopes Antonia Denkova explains.
+"Clinicians are finding more and more applications of polymer micelles already, mostly to carry chemotherapeutic drugs," co-author of the article and Associate Professor in Applied Radiation & Isotopes Antonia Denkova explains.
 "Their biggest advantage is that the toxicity to healthy tissue is reduced, meaning that you could give patients a treatment multiple times."